Iowa people: Culture

-The Iowa have had customs similar to those of the other Siouan-speaking tribes of the Great Plains, such as the Omaha, Ponca and Osage.
+The Iowa have had customs similar to those of the other tribes of the Great Plains, such as the Omaha, Ponca and Osage.
 They were a semi-nomadic people who had adopted horses for hunting, but they also had an agricultural lifestyle similar to the tribes inhabiting the Eastern woodlands.
 They planted maize and manufactured alum pipes, which they traded along with furs with the French colonizers.

 Historically, their houses included bark lodges (chakiruthan), tipis, and at times, earth lodges—oven-shaped buildings covered with earth for protection from extremes of temperature and oriented to a cardinal direction.
 A smoke hole enabled ventilation from a central hearth.
 During the hunting season or in warfare, they used the portable tipi.
 Like the Osage or Kansa, Iowa men traditionally shaved their heads and decorated them with deer hide.
 Like Great Plains tribes, they valued three feats during a battle.